Pingul/cern/synchrotron/README.md

 Options:
 - It is possible to run the code multi-threaded.
 Go into the `makefile` and change `MULTI_THREADING=1`.
 Note that [Threading Building Blocks (TBB)](https://www.threadingbuildingblocks.org) is needed for multi-threading.
 Installing it on LXPLUS is a little bit tricky, so in general I recommend running the single threaded version there.
 Installing TBB on macOS is easy using [MacPorts](https://www.macports.org), and it should be possible to use `apt-get` on Linux.

-# Use the code
+# Use the Toy model
-There are 2 main use cases for the tool:
+There are 2 main use cases for the Toy model:

 ### 1. Simulation meant to be analysed using `analysis/` scripts
 Make sure there is a `calc/` folder in the main directory, as that's where the output data from the simulation is put.
 Afterwards, the `plot.py` script can be used to visualize the results.
 See below for more details.